nixworks/public/news/2017/09/30/index.md

 ##### Foreign relations of Thailand
 ### [Thailand's Ministry of Foreign Affairs says it is "closely following the situation" in Rakhine State and offers aid for the governments of Myanmar and Bangladesh. ](/news/2017/09/30/thailand-s-ministry-of-foreign-affairs-says-it-is-closely-following-the-situation-in-rakhine-state-and-offers-aid-for-the-governments-of-m.md)
-_Context: Thailand, Rakhine State, Rohingya persecution in Myanmar (2016-present), Myanmar, Bangladesh, Foreign relations of Thailand, Ministry of Foreign Affairs_
+_Context: Rohingya persecution in Myanmar (2016-present), Rakhine State, Thailand, Ministry of Foreign Affairs, Bangladesh, Foreign relations of Thailand, Myanmar_

 ##### Abortion in the Republic of Ireland
 ### [Tens of thousands of protesters march through Dublin to demand Ireland to change its abortion laws, and anti-abortion activists stage counter-demonstrations.
 A pro-choice rally is held outside the Irish embassy in London. ](/news/2017/09/30/tens-of-thousands-of-protesters-march-through-dublin-to-demand-ireland-to-change-its-abortion-laws-and-anti-abortion-activists-stage-counte.md)